msillano/tuyaDAEMON/tuyaDAEMON/README.md

 - the message *"json obj data unvalid"*
 - waiting for some time, then disconnection.

-_To handle that in the simplest way:_
-- _In *tuyaDAEMON* is an environement to define and test the Tuya devices, [tuyadaemontoolkit](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit).
-It produces some artifactcs for documentation and JSON objects._
+_To handle that in the simplest way.in *tuyaDAEMON* is an environement to define and test the Tuya devices, [tuyadaemontoolkit](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit).
+It produces some artifactcs for documentation and JSON objects, used to build (['alldevices'](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices)).
-- _*tuyaDAEMON* uses a big JSON structure (['alldevices'](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices)), build using the objects maked by `tuyadaemontoolkit`, that maps all used devices and relates DPs capabilities.
 It controls the device `msg` processing.
 So a 'bad' command for any device can not be send.
 Never._
 - _Custom devices can be designed keeping some tuya compatibility._